itsIpN/express_bug_tracker/README.md

 We ask that you take the following steps when dealing with technical questions...

-- Try something else
 - Google your exact problem or error
 - Reference the appropriate lesson plan
 - Use the [rubber duck method](https://rubberduckdebugging.com/)

-After this steps if you still facing the issue, post your question on the Debuging Channel.
-Explain your issue and post a piece of your code in the thread, so the channel don't get to much clutter.
+- After this steps if you still facing the issue, post your question on the Debuging Channel.
+(Explain your issue and post a piece of your code in the thread, so the channel don't get to much clutter.)

-If your question is non-technical -- you're feeling overwhelmed, or you have questions about a homework or project prompt -- please reach out directly to an **ALL instructor in the SAME chat** as soon as possible.
+If your question is non-technical -- you're feeling overwhelmed, or you have questions about a homework or project prompt -- please reach out directly to an **Sqaud Leader** as soon as possible.

+Also:
+- Use your squad standup and Study Room to work with people on the same problem.
+- Use in-class and out-of-class Office Hours*

+*: token required

+### Office Hours Tokens

+Each student will get *6* tokens to utilize Office Hours during Project 2.
+Tokens are designed to get you industry ready and be ready to debug issues yourself.

+Each time a student signs up for Office Hours - during in-class office hours, or inidividual insturctor office hours outside of class time - takes 1 token.
+Office hours get you 15 minutes of debugging support.

+To maximize your time, make sure to

+Squad standups, and logistical questions (e.g. about requirements, project proposal, times, etc) to you squad-lead to not take a token.
+Study Rooms do not take a token.